 |12 oz regular cola||155||0.92||38.33||36.78|

 Beer also has a strong advantage over cola nutritionally.
 That is, it has no fat and no sugar.
-It also has fewer calories and less carbohydrate.
+It also has fewer calories and less carbs.
 In addition, beer provides more minerals.
-And tt provides vitamins.
+And it provides vitamins.
 On the other hand, cola has none at all.

 II.
 Glycemic Index and Glycemic Load

 The glycemic index (GI) is important.
-Specifically, it measures how quickly a food or beverage causes our blood sugar (glucose) levels to rise.
+It measures how quickly a food or beverage causes our blood sugar (glucose) levels to rise.
 It measures food from 0 (water) to 100 (sugar).
 Thus, those with a higher GI cause a rapid rise in blood sugar.

-However, the GI can be very misleading.
+Yet the GI can be very misleading.
 The glycemic load (GL) is much accurate.
 It’s also more realistic.
 The GL includes both the quality of carbs (the GI) and the quantity of carbs.
-Just as in the case of GI, a high Gl is bad.
+Just as in the case of GI, a high GL is bad.

 For example, watermelon has a high GI of 72 but a GL of only 2 per 100 gram serving.
 That is, it has carbs that quickly raise blood sugar.
-However, it has very few such carbs.
+On the other hand, it has very few such carbs.
 Thus, it has a very low GL.

 In light of this, it’s important to focus on glycemic load.
 So what’s the GL of beer vs cola?
 Beer has only half the GL (7.5) of cola (15.0).

 As a result, people whose diets focus on a low glycemic load do the following.

 - Burn more calories.